CodersSquad/ds-sum/README.md

 Work in the [`sum.cpp`](./sum.cpp) file

-You must add a function's execution time measurement, make sure you report the result and the execution time in the following format:
+You must add each function's execution time measurement, make sure to report the result and the execution time in the following format:

 ```
 # Iterative Sum with n = 3